 Focusing on Achievements

-Our professional, science, and tech industries, for example, have all expanded, with 34,520 new jobs in these sectors, as well as an additional 54,523 manufacturing roles too.
-Northern manufacturers have also seen a pre-Brexit boost as companies stockpile goods in preparation for the October 31st exit deadline.
+Our professional, science, and tech industries, for example, have all expanded, with tens of thousands of new jobs in these sectors, as well as an additional mammoth increase in manufacturing roles too.
+Northern manufacturers have also seen a boost due to companies stockpiling goods in preparation for Brexit, COVID-19, and any other choppy waters they may have to navigate.

 Northern cities are developing a reputation as real start-up hubs, with Manchester leading the charge due to its reputation for digital innovation and its social-first fast fashion boom that is now spreading to other cities such as Liverpool, Leeds, and Glasgow.
 Likewise, Northern real estate is hot property as professionals gravitate towards luxury apartments and spacious homes at fraction of London prices, all without having to sacrifice fast-paced city living or career progression and job opportunity that was previously only found in the capital.